input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/developer-docs/nodes/mithril-aggregator.md

 :::tip

-- For more information about the **Mithril network**, please see the [architecture](../../../mithril/mithril-network/architecture.md) overview.
+- For more information about the **Mithril network**, please see the [architecture](../../../mithril/mithril-network/architecture.md) overview

 - For more information about the **Mithril aggregator**, please see the [aggregator node](../../../mithril/mithril-network/aggregator.md) overview.